NHRA Sportsman Motorcycle Northwest Division Rules

 Courtesy staging will be in effect.
 When staging, both contestants must activate their pre-stage lights before either rider may advance into the stage beams.

 The practice referred to as “deep staging” is permitted.

 To constitute an official qualifying attempt, all bikes must start and self-stage.
 Qualifying will be based on reaction time and laddered on an NHRA Sportsman elimination ladder.

 All motorcycles must have an appropriate area designated to post a dial-in on the motorcycle.
 Dial-ins must be legible from the tower.
-During eliminations, once a rider has pre-staged, said rider has accepted the dial-in posted on the scoreboard.
+Racers wanting a Pro Tree must have a P before their Dial-In.
+That will be designated on the Scoreboard by a minus sign before the dial.
+During eliminations, once a rider has pre-staged, said rider has accepted the dial-in/tree type posted on the scoreboard.
 If dial-in is not correct, DO NOT PRE-STAGE.